Winor/homeassistant_hotkeys/README.md

     service_data:
        entity_id: light.lab_lights
 ```
 You may add as many actions as you wish!
+Make sure to restart the app every time you edit the config file for the changes to take effect.

-**NOTE:** This project is work in progress.
+**NOTE:** This project is a work in progress.
+## TODO:
+- [ ] linux support
+- [ ] UI for configuration